AI-for-Health-Data/FairMultimodal/FinalCode/README.md

 - **File:** `FinalCode/biobert.py`
 - **Details:**
   - This script processes the unstructured dataset using the BioClinicalBERT model to predict the same outcomes (short-term mortality and readmission).
-  - The output of this process is saved in the file `biobert.log`.
+  - The output of this process is saved in the file `unstruct.log`.

 ---